rphlo/karttapullautin/Readme.md

 Work In Progress

-Currently xyz2contour, makevegenew and makecliffs steps are translated to rust, however they can already be used within the full process.
+Currently blocks, makecliffs, makevegenew and xyz2contour steps are translated to rust, however they can already be used within the full process.

 To use run: